 Which iPhones Have OLED Screens?
-A Quick Guide…
+A Quick Guide… [2024 Edition]

 - iPhone 2G

-For 90% of people, the iPhone 11 or iPhone XR (or iPhone X) will be perfectly adequate.
-The only reason you’d get the iPhone 11 Pro/Pro Max is for the camera.
-If you’re OK with just a great camera, the iPhone 11 is 100% the way to go.

-Or, if you want a mega bargain, get the iPhone X – you can get them fully unlocked for $466 via Amazon.
+Or, if you want a mega bargain, you can pick up older iPhone models for around 40-50% less than normal via Gazelle in the USA and MusicMagpie in the UK.